-The foods of the American southwest are strong and bold, evolving in a harsh land with many cultural influences, including Native American, Spanish and European.
+The foods of the American southwest are strong and bold, evolving in a harsh land with many cultural influences, including Indigenous, Spanish and European.
 It’s a cuisine that’s satisfying and straightforward, eaten for pure pleasure, not analysis.

 The current popularity of southwestern cooking in the U.S. constitutes nothing short of a culinary revolution.
 It’s part of our craving for real food, real taste, and real texture.
 The boom of Tex–Mex dishes have widened the cook’s choices of ingredients needed to produce the real thing, and the winds of change smell like mesquite, cilantro, and chilies.
 America’s newfound appreciation that Southwestern food consists of more than tacos and chili con carne has paid off in the supermarkets.

 01 of 06

 Not all ingredients for southwestern cooking need to be hard-to-find.
 In fact, much of what is used is to make ordinary, the everyday authentic southwestern fare is all around you.
 Some of these include nuts, particularly pine nuts, pecans, peanuts and pumpkin seeds; citrus, such as lime; tequila; garlic; beans of all kinds; cornmeal and corn kernels, and fruits, both fresh and dried.

 02 of 06

 You may be tired of hearing about this southwestern staple, but don’t dismiss it as trendy.
-Native Americans have been grinding and cooking with this for centuries.
+Indigenous peoples have been grinding and cooking with this for centuries.
 You can use it in place of yellow cornmeal in most recipes.
 Blue cornmeal has a slightly nuttier flavor than its yellow counterpart.

 03 of 06